flofriday/blog/posts/50-shades-of-kotlin/post.md

 Well at least there is still the trusty [Kotlin Playground](https://play.kotlinlang.org/), let's paste it in there and voilà – _WHAT?_ Even that doesn't highlight the suffix?

-Ok back to [IntelliJ IDEA](https://www.jetbrains.com/idea/), I **need** to see at least one colored number literal, and luckily the most common IDE for Kotlin does do it right.
+Ok back to [IntelliJ IDEA](https://www.jetbrains.com/idea/), I **need** to see at least one colored number literal, and luckily the most common IDE for Kotlin does get it right.

 ## What's going on here?